coreos/tectonic-forum/README.md

 #### Tectonic Installer Progress file

 Click the *Save progress* button at the top right corner of any Installer screen to download a snapshot of install configuration and progress.
 A JSON-formatted file named `tectonic-progress` will be written beneath the browser's default download path.
-Including the Progress File from a failed installation can assist troubleshooting.
+Including the Progress file from a failed installation can assist troubleshooting.

-Before sending a Progress file, ensure that the potentially sensitive values of the following keys are removed or obscured from the Progress File:
+Before sending a Progress file, ensure that the potentially sensitive values of the following keys are removed or obscured from the Progress file:

 * AWS access key (`awsAccessKeyId`)